Izan-Sola/TankMinigame/README.md

-idk if i will finish this
+i dont think i will finish this